-1. Customer name/address look up:
+1. Customer name/address lookup

-These requests are to confirm a customer's name and address where the information is listed in the telephone directory or that may be found in Directory Assistance.
+These requests are to confirm a customer's name and address where the information may be found in the telephone directory or in Directory Assistance.

-Example: When provided with a name and address, we will confirm whether or not the person is a SaskTel customer.
-If provided with a listed phone number, we'll provide the listed name and address of a customer.
+Example: Confirming whether or not a person is a SaskTel customer when provided with a name and address.
+If we are provided with a listed phone number, we will provide the listed name and address of a customer.

-2. Court order/warrant:
+2. Court orders

 A court order includes production orders, summonses, subpoenas and search warrants issued by a judge or other judicial officer.
-It compels SaskTel to provide information listed on the court order or to assist police in some manner, such as setting up a wire tap.
+The information shown in the report displays court orders and the number of customers impacted.
+Many court orders request information concerning more than one customer.
+SaskTel is compelled to provide information listed on the court order or to assist police in some manner, such as by setting up a wire tap.

-Example: Customer account information like name and address, non-published phone number, payment history, billing records, long distance records or text message detail records or in many cases simply customer name and address.
+Example: Providing customer account information like name, address, non-published phone number, payment history, billing records, long distance records, or text message detail records.

-3. Freedom of Information and Protection of Privacy:
+3. Freedom of Information and Protection of Privacy